The food is really amazing in New Orleans. Our top recommendations include:

 Under the same ownership is Herbsaint Bar & Restaurant.
 Located at 701 St. Charles Ave, it is a very popular restaurant.

-Other fun spots include Pulp and Grind for coffee at 644 Camp St., and Ugly Dog Saloon & BBQ at 401 Andrew Higgins Dr. Bittersweet Confections at 725 Magazine St. is also very good.
-They have a second location in the newly opened St. Roch Market.
+Other fun spots include Ugly Dog Saloon & BBQ at 401 Andrew Higgins Dr. and Bittersweet Confections at 725 Magazine St. for very good chocolates!

 Recent restaurant finds and recommendations include:

 La Petite Grocery: Located at 4238 Magazine St. From 2004, this is a popular restaurant located in a quaint building that housed a neighborhood grocery store in the 1800’s.
 It won the James Beard Award in 2016 for Best Chef South.

-Coquette: An excellent restaurant at 2800 Magazine St. Chef Michael Stoltzfus received a James Beard Nomination in 2016 for Best Chef South.
+Coquette: An excellent restaurant at 2800 Magazine St. Chef Michael Stoltzfus received a James Beard Nomination in 2019 for Best Chef: South.
+Ana Castro is a Semifinalist in 2019 for Rising Star Chef of the Year.
 Their menu changes daily.
-I enjoyed a lovely dinner on my last night in town.
+I enjoyed a lovely dinner on my last night in town on a recent trip.
 I chose the vegetarian option.

-Sucre A Sweet Boutique: Make sure to stop in for a wonderful pastry, tea, coffee, gelato or chocolate.
-3015 Magazine St. CC’s Coffee House at 900 Jefferson is also a good spot for coffee.900 Jefferson Ave.
+CC’s Coffee House at 900 Jefferson is a good spot for coffee.
+900 Jefferson Ave.

 Atchafalaya: Due to weather issues, I had to cut my trip a few hours short, so I missed my brunch at Atchafalaya at 901 Louisiana Ave.
 It comes highly recommended as a local’s favorite for Louisiana specialties including shrimp and grits, seafood gumbo and duck hash.
 I will add it to my list for my next trip.